SayakMukherjee/Emotion_Inference_Server/README.md

 **Link to data**: https://tud365.sharepoint.com/:f:/s/ConversationalAgents2021/EoSyoFarxCJFoZrfkgft3iQBnpRRPZNavJ6La5ZfRhrFXw?e=61LcKf

 If you do not wish to train the model from scratch, section 12 will show you how you can use pretrained versions of the model along with a few examples

+# Implementation Details

+## To run the inference server

+1. Execute app.py
+2. Server runs on localhost port 5000
+3. API call http://127.0.0.1:5000/api/v1/getEmotion returns the emotion with the highest probabilty
+4. In case the model fails it returns "Error"